Overseas – quick guide to applying for a passport

 You can help minimise processing times by ensuring you provide everything we need when you lodge your application.

-For adults, an ordinary passport, valid for ten years, costs A$282.
-Applicants aged 75 and over can choose to have a five-year passport for half the cost (A$142).
-Children's passports are valid for five years and cost A$142.
-Child applicants aged 16 or 17 are issued with 10-year passports, which cost A$282.
+For adults, an ordinary passport, valid for ten years, costs A$293.
+Applicants aged 75 and over can choose to have a five-year passport for around half the cost (A$148).

 Passport applications lodged overseas attract a surcharge.
-This is A$105 for adult applicants and A$53 for child applicants including 16 and 17 year olds.
+This is A$132 for adult applicants and A$64 for child applicants including 16 and 17 year olds.

 Other fees may apply.